Lottie Labs

 Lottie animations are easy to build and implement on the web, and can be tied to interactions like scroll and cursor movement.
 I wanted to explore the potential fun of working with lottie technology, and to better understand its limitations.

-moving the cursor
+move the cursor

 We can map the lottie playback to the mouse x or y position in the viewport.
 Given the one-dimensional nature of the timeline, we have to pick just one axis.